 always asking myself repetitively the same question; 'how do you think others arrive at their training goals and achieve the things they want out of life?

 It takes work and determination to cross the finish line to your goal, just know: the first time you do it, it will change your life forever.

-One way you can find your proper weight increment to achieve 10 to 12 reps is experiment; e.g. on the bench press… Start light, start with 40 or 50 pounds or less, if need be.
+One of the ways to find your proper weight increment to achieve 10 to 12 reps is: experiment, e.g. on the bench press… Start light, start with 40 or 50 pounds or less, if need be.